Democrat Lamb declares victory in Pa. special election determined too close to call

 The Democrat-controlled court has drawn a new map that puts Saccone and Lamb’s homes in separate districts.
 However, the matter is now in the hands of a three-judge federal panel, which is considering an appeal by Republican lawmakers.

-Fox News' Bret Baier, Joseph Weber and The Associated Press contributed to this report.
+Fox News' Bret Baier, Joseph Weber and the Associated Press contributed to this report.